 \section{Conclusion}

-In this strategy report, we present and justify the concept of an optimized and shared transverse detector design for both FCC-ee and FCC-hh, alongside a forward detector for FCC-hh.
-We modify our original proposal for a transverse detector at the FCC complex, named DELIGHT-B, to adapt it into a shared detector concept suitable for both the lepton and hadron colliders.
+In this work, we present and justify the concept of an optimized and shared transverse detector design for both FCC-ee and FCC-hh.
+We modify our original proposal for a transverse detector at the FCC complex, named DELIGHT, to adapt it into a shared detector concept suitable for both the lepton and hadron colliders.
 Not only is this a sustainable solution, but it also significantly enhances sensitivity to light scalar LLPs from Higgs boson decays at both FCC-ee and FCC-hh.
 Furthermore, we find that reducing the size of the detector or moving it farther from the IP beyond a certain point would not offer any additional benefit over general-purpose detectors, such as IDEA at FCC-ee.
 This leads us to our core-DELIGHT detector design.
-For FCC-hh, we propose the FOREHUNT detector to capture forward physics.
-Our design prioritizes optimal physics performance by keeping the detector closer to the IP and increasing its size.
-However, if this setup proves unfeasible, we present a hybrid option that combines smaller and larger forward detectors placed near and farther from the FCC-hh IP, respectively.
-We believe that both of these proposed detectors would enhance sensitivity to other BSM scenarios that lead to displaced signatures.
+We believe that this proposed detector would enhance sensitivity to other BSM scenarios that lead to displaced signatures.